INFURA/prometheus-ecs-discovery/README.md

 by Prometheus.
 This program is a Prometheus File Service Discovery (`file_sd_config`) integration that bridges said gap.

+## Note

+This version is a mix of the original and the more uptodate version by terralytics.

 ## Help

 Run `prometheus-ecs-discovery --help` to get information.